 National Westminster Bank | Mortgage term plus 30 years. |

-An example of a Freehold Enfranchisement case for a Harringay premises is 37 St. Margarets Avenue in January 2010.
-Following a vesting order by Edmonton County Court on 8th November 2008 the Tribunal decided that the price that the Applicant for the freehold interest should pay is £20,543 This case related to 2 flats.
-The unexpired lease term was 74.75 years.
+An example of a Freehold Enfranchisement case for a Harringay residence is 37 St. Margarets Avenue in January 2010.
+Following a vesting order by Edmonton County Court on 8th November 2008 the Tribunal decided that the price that the Applicant for the freehold interest should pay is £20,543 This case was in relation to 2 flats.
+The remaining number of years on the lease was 74.75 years.